adfolks/opsbrew-doc/organization.md

 ### Update team

 For updating a team, click manage button along with the team name then you will get a window as shown below.
-You can change team name and If you want to add or remove members to your team, there is an option provided for selecting members then click `Update`.
+You can change team name and team description from the first tab.
+If you want to add or remove members to your team, click user details tab.
+There is an option provided for selecting members then click `Add users`.

 ![update team](_assets//18update-team.png)